Log in

 What is the SSN?

-The SSN also hosts an occasional event entitled
+A recent initiative of the SSN is an occasional informal event entitled

-This is intended to provide a time and space where scholars of spirituality in the broadest sense can join together to share and discuss thoughts, ideas, theories and practices in deeper and more meaningful conversations than are often possible on a wide range of topics and interests.
+Usually held across a lunchtime (UK time), its purpose is: "To provide time and space where scholars of spirituality in the broadest sense can join together to share and discuss thoughts, ideas, theories and practices on a wide range of topics and interests in deeper and more meaningful conversations than are often possible."

 We look forward to hearing from you!